Failing to hash into supersingular isogeny graphs: Modular polynomials and curves isogenous to their conjugates

 In addition, the polynomials $f_{n,m,p}(x)$ were computed for various fixed pairs $(n,m)$ with $p$ ranging over all primes less than $10^6$ with $p \equiv 3 \pmod{4}$.
 Figure~\ref{fig:pchanging} shows the degrees of $f_{8,12,p}$ and $f_{8,13,p}$ with respect to $p$.

-In general, the data seems to support the following tentative patterns: \begin{enumerate*}[label=(\roman*)] \item the degrees of the $f_{n,m,p}$ may be similar to or slightly less than predicted by heuristics, \item the proportion of supersingular roots among $\FF_{p^2}$ roots is often high, \item there is variation in the ratio of supersingular roots with $n$ and $m$, with slightly higher proportions found amongst $n$ and $m$ not coprime, and \item as $p$ varies, the degree of $f_{n,m,p}$ is relatively constant, but is dependent upon the coprimality, not just size, of $n$ and $m$. \end{enumerate*}
+In general, the data seems to support the following patterns: \begin{enumerate*}[label=(\roman*)] \item the degrees of the $\FF_{p^2}$ parts of $f_{n,m,p}$ may be similar to or slightly less than $\sqrt{mn}$, \item the proportion of supersingular roots among $\FF_{p^2}$ roots is often high, \item there is variation in the ratio of supersingular roots with $n$ and $m$, with slightly higher proportions found amongst $n$ and $m$ not coprime, and \item as $p$ varies, the degree of $f_{n,m,p}$ is relatively constant, but is dependent upon the coprimality, not just size, of $n$ and $m$. \end{enumerate*}

+To conclude, supersingular $j$-invariants seem to be a large proportion of the $\FF_{p^2}$ roots of $f_{n,m,p}$.
+Hence, if there were an efficient way to compute these roots for a wide range of values $(m,n)$ then this might give a solution to the problem of hashing to a supersingular curve.